LuisAPI/BCS2-CSPC223LA/README.md

 **Repetition of input requests.** Constant retrieval of new data is important to ensuring the relevance of the tools we write.
 Our fifth week of class had us insert a series of data blocks through the use of a common loop function.

+**Module 3 Test.** The class trawled back to past lessons regarding the acceptance of data elements in a repeated manner, and put our skills to the test.